 Your gear is the lifeblood of your business, and its cost is a significant business expense.
 You can deduct the cost of cameras, lenses, lighting kits, tripods, computers, and other equipment essential to your work.
 As we’ve discussed, you can either depreciate these items over several years or potentially deduct the full cost in the year of purchase using the Section 179 deduction.
 The right approach depends on the cost of the item and your overall financial picture.
 Regardless of the method you choose, meticulous record-keeping is non-negotiable.
 Every receipt and invoice for new gear helps build a clear financial story for your business, making tax time much smoother.

-Claiming Studio and Home Office Expenses
+Deducting Your Studio or Home Office

 Whether you rent a dedicated studio or work from a home office, the space you use for your photography business can provide a valuable deduction.
 If you have a home office, it must be your principal place of business and used exclusively for your work.
 You can calculate this deduction using the simplified method (a standard rate per square foot) or the actual expense method, which includes a portion of your rent or mortgage, utilities, and insurance.
 For those who rent studio space or specific venues for shoots, those rental fees are fully deductible.
 The key is to separate your personal and business spaces clearly, a core principle of good business accounting and management.